 Side effects of pancreatic cancer and/or its treatment include:

-- Fatigue (tiredness): Fatigue is extreme exhaustion or tiredness and is the most common problem patients with cancer experience.
-More than half of patients experience fatigue during chemotherapy or radiation therapy, and up to 70% of patients with advanced cancer experience fatigue.
+Fatigue is extreme exhaustion or tiredness and is the most common problem patients with cancer experience.
+More than half of patients experience fatigue during chemotherapy or radiation therapy, and up to 70 percent of patients with advanced cancer experience fatigue.
 Patients who feel fatigue often say that even a small effort, such as walking across a room, can seem like too much.
 Fatigue can seriously affect family and other daily activities and can make patients avoid or skip cancer treatments.

-- Pain: Depending on the stage of the disease, 30% to 75% of all patients experience pain from cancer.
-About 85% to 95% of cancer pain can be treated successfully.
+Depending on the stage of the disease, 30 to 75 percent of all patients experience pain from cancer.
+About 85 to 95 percent of cancer pain can be treated successfully.
 Pain can make other aspects of cancer seem worse, such as fatigue, weakness, sleep disturbance and confusion.
 Pain can come from the tumor itself or may be a result of cancer treatment.
 Pain from a tumor can be a result of the tumor growing and spreading to the bones or other organs and putting pressure on and damaging nerves.
 In pancreatic cancer, a common source of pain is tumor involvement with the celiac plexus, a nerve center located in the center of the abdomen behind the pancreas.
 Sometimes, the doctor can perform a celiac plexus nerve block to lessen the pain either by inserting a needle through the skin or by using an endoscope with ultrasound to identify the nerve center.